COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 The following section will give a step-by-step guide on how to download and run the game in its latest build.
 The steps are as follows:

-1. Head to the project's GitHub page.
-Once on there, look for the release section as shown in [LINK TO < Releases-github >], and click on it.
+1. Head to the project's GitHub page (#link("https://github.com/COMP2281/software-engineering-group-17/releases")).
+Once on there, look for the release section as shown in @Releases-github, and click on it.
 This will take you to our releases.

-// #figure(
+#figure(
-//   image("Images/ReleasesGithub.png", width: 90%),
+  image("Images/ReleasesGithub.png", width: 90%),
-//   caption: [Image of the release section on the project GitHub page.],
+  caption: [Image of the release section on the project GitHub page.], ) <Releases-github>
-// ) <Releases-github>
-[TOGGLE IMAGE HERE]

 2. Once inside the releases, look for the newest version of the game.
 This should be the first card you see on the screen.
 Press on the "Assets" dropdown to show the files available, and press on the "rpg-skills-build" .zip to download the build.

-// #figure(
+#figure(
-//   image("Images/BuildDownload.png", width: 90%),
+  image("Images/BuildDownload.png", width: 90%),
-//   caption: [Image of the .zip build folder in the release section.],
+  caption: [Image of the .zip build folder in the release section.], )
-// ) <Releases-github>
-[TOGGLE IMAGE HERE]

 3. After downloading the game build folder, unzip it using your tool of choice.
 Once unzipping is done, open the folder and look for the "SEProject.exe" file, and run it.
 This should open the start screen of the game.

-// #figure(
+#figure(
-//   image("Images/GameExe.png", width: 90%),
+  image("Images/GameExe.png", width: 90%),
-//   caption: [Image of the .exe file in the game build folder.],
+  caption: [Image of the .exe file in the game build folder.], )
-// ) <Releases-github>
-[TOGGLE IMAGE HERE]

 / Note: The game is only compatible with Windows 10 and 11 as per the request of the client.
 We recommend having a computer with a minimum of 4GBs of RAM to run the game.
 You can feel free to plug in a controller or play the game using the keyboard and mouse.